LaurelineLogiaco/lab_compneuroCUAnschutz/projects/project1.md

 # {% include icon.html icon="fa-solid fa-microscope" %} Building structured neural network models of the motor regions of the mammalian brain

-While largely interconnected and integrated, the mammalian brain is composed of distinct anatomical regions that have different development programs and different architectures.
-Notably, the neurons — the cells that compose each brain region — are organized according to different connectivity patterns in these different brain regions.
+While largely interconnected and integrated, the mammalian brain is composed of distinct anatomical regions that have different developmental programs and architectures.
+Notably, the neurons — the cells that compose each brain region — are organized according to unique connectivity patterns in these different brain regions.
 If one of these areas is damaged — for instance, because of trauma or stroke — this leads to [specific deficits](https://www.youtube.com/shorts/yri-cHlQYIg).

 {% include section.html size="full" %}